 You may want more – such as a simple, centralized command center.
 Most wireless carriers offer an app for a small monthly fee that can combine content filtering, screen-time regulation and location services for family members.

 We’ve updated ours.
 It’s called AT&T Secure Family.
-You can locate family members on an interactive map; get alerts when your child enters or leaves a location like a school or home; filter, pause or set schedules for internet access; and set usage limits.
+You can locate family members on an interactive map; get alerts when your child enters or leaves a location like a school or home; filter out inappropriate App and Web content; and pause or set schedules for internet access, including setting internet use limits.
 You can customize several of the features, such as choosing from four different age ranges for content filtering.

-It’s important for kids to understand online safety just like car or bicycle safety.
+It’s now more important than ever for kids to understand online safety just like car or bicycle safety.
 It should be “part of the deal” for having a device.
 Talking with your kids about online safety can have the biggest impact of all to keep them safe and connected.